dh-rico-freitas/AoC-2023/README.md

 function that generate the coordinates of a bounding box, filter out invalid coords and search for symbols in the board.

+## day 3 - puzzle 2
+Let's see what can I save from part 1.

+Too sleepy to follow.

+# 12-08
+Almost a week without time to this.

+I will skip that day 3 puzzle 2 for now.

+## day 4 - puzzle 1

+Easy to parse data, if n is the number of correct numbers, then for n> 0  p = 2^(n-1), for n = 0, p = 0, wherre p is points.

+List are small, sets seems like an overkill, but, _alas_, it's a nice overkill.